 A Complete Care Guide For Pearls and Jade Pothos

-However, the plant may face stunted or slowed growth when the lighting is poor or the humidity is seemingly low.
+The plant may face stunted or slowed growth when the lighting is poor, or the humidity is seemingly low.

 Here is a complete guide on caring for Pearls and Jade Pothos.